US, EU, UK agree to remove selected Russian banks from SWIFT

 “Regardless, these sort of escalating sanctions, removing banks from SWIFT, restricting the Central Bank, this will all make it more difficult to get commodities from Russia and will increase the pressure on the financial market.”

 Casert reported from Brussels.
-Associated Press writers Frank Jordan, Ellen Knickmeyer and Fatima Hussein contributed to this report.
+Associated Press writers Frank Jordan and Fatima Hussein contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.